How to manage time to optimize work result

 - Fear of failure and not being appreciated

-Beyond capacity: What we mean here is the abilities and time allowed to complete the task are not enough.
-This is also one of the common situations in many employees because they take on too many jobs that are not in their main area of expertise.
+Exceeding capacity here is simply exceeding the strength and time allowed to complete the task.
+This is also one of the common situations in many employees, they have too many tasks that are not in their expertise and cannot control the completion time.

-It is believed that they are perfect personnel and kind persons but do not know how to refuse and lead to overload, poor quality output.
-Specifically, that workload even affects their personal lives when they have to spend more time to meet the “deadline”.
+It can be said that they are perfect personnel but do not know how to refuse which leads to overload, and the output will have poor quality.
+In particular, that workload even affects their lives when forcing them to spend more personal time to meet the “deadline”.

-Respond to emails: How much time do you spend each day replying to emails to customers, superiors, and colleagues?
-We bet this action took up a lot of staff time.
-Because they have to prioritize, read, and respond appropriately.
+How much time do you spend every day replying to emails from customers, superiors, and colleagues?
+We guess this action consumes a lot of staff time.
+When responding to emails, employees must prioritize, read, and frame the response accordingly.

-In addition, employees also have to deal with tons of spam, advertising from brands, and they have to check every time there is an announcement.
-This distracts them from the work they are doing and sometimes messes up everything.
+In addition, employees also have to deal with tons of spam, advertising from brands, and have to check every time there is a new mail notification.
+This distracts employees, affects their work, and sometimes causes errors in the working process.

-Wasted from meetings: Managers are now spending 30-50% of their time in internal meetings but the results are still not guaranteed.
-Meetings involve decision making, daily reporting, and take up a lot of staff time.
+Managers are now spending 30-50% of their time in internal meetings, but the results are still not guaranteed.
+Meetings related to decision-making or daily reporting of work consume a lot of staff time.

-- The meeting time is longer than planned
+- The meeting time was longer than planned

 - End the meeting without summaries and practical actions